 Learning Contact Improvisation

 Explaining how to do CI is like explaining how to walk or swim or surf or ride a bike – these kinds of things are learned by doing.
-However, we can find guidance about how to participate – to tune in and engage – in a way that invites what the practice teaches.
+However, you can get hints about how to participate – to tune in and engage – in a way that invites what the practice teaches.

 - Sharing "upness" builds on those layers for continuously connected movement with others in all directions – moving together through spherical space.